-This is the first and most imporant step in the process – to find out what materials may contain asbestos.
-We will carry out a site inspection and recommend a third party lab to analyze any suspect material that could potentially be disturbed.
+This is the first and most important step in the process – to find out what materials may contain asbestos.
+We will recommend a third party lab to analyze any suspect material that could potentially be disturbed.
 If asbestos (lead or other hazmats) is found, we will work with you and a third party environmental consultant to ensure that asbestos and the risk of asbestos exposure is safely removed from your home .Pre: purchase, renovation, or demolition hazardous materials surveys (Hazmat Survey, also known as asbestos surveys, assessments or reports) for property owners, employers, contractors and property management groups.
 This is a critical first step prior to any asbestos removal work taking place.
-We inspect structures to identify hazardous materials collect samples to be analysed by an accredited lab and then provide a report (an inventory of hazardous materials).
+Structures need to be inspected to identify hazardous materials collect samples to be analysed by an accredited lab and then provide a report (an inventory of hazardous materials).
 This is a necessary first step to determine if abatement is required before any renovations, repairs, or demolition can occur.
 The hazmat survey process is explained in detail here.
 When the report has been completed we can determine related costs for any necessary abatement.

 Real Estate – Pre-Purchase HAZMAT Survey

 Identify hazardous materials in a home or commercial property before you purchase.
-We survey properties and provide detailed hazmat inventories as well as pricing on asbestos removal, lead paint, and other existing hazardous materials.
+We recommend you have a hazmat survey of a property to provide detailed hazmat inventories as well as pricing on asbestos removal, lead paint, and other existing hazardous materials.

 Municipalities and Building Inspectors require a Hazardous Materials Survey to issue a renovation or demolition permit.